 What are the key drivers of business intelligence and why is it becoming such a focal point for organizations looking to transform digitally?

-For executives and decision makers, the need to digitize their processes becomes more pronounced as the competitive advantages that can be accrued from implementing solutions like business intelligence.
+For executives and decision-makers, the need to digitize their processes becomes more pronounced as the competitive advantages that can be accrued from implementing solutions like business intelligence.

 In this blog post, we’re going to be looking at what the key drivers of business intelligence adoption are and what it means for companies today.

-Growth of Business Intelligence Market
+Growth of the Business Intelligence Market

 The global market for business intelligence has grown significantly in the last few years alone and is expected to grow to a substantial degree in the next five years.